Hilleman Scholars Summer Success Academy

 While attending the Hilleman Summer Success Academy, scholars get a head start on their college math requirements with personalized instruction.
 Scholars are placed into the appropriate summer math course based on multiple measures including choice of major, standardized test scores, high school GPA, and a personalized math assessment.
 Twelve or fewer students participate in the 3- to 4-credit classes to allow for active learning with individual attention and support.
 At the conclusion of the Summer Success Academy, scholars are placed into their fall math class to optimize success as they move forward with math requirements.

-English Summer Academy
+University Studies Summer Academy

 MSU Writing Center